Communicating Conservation Through Photography

 Using highly magnified coloured micrographs of fruits, seeds and pollen Kesseler’s intricate and absorbing images, alongside texts by Harley and Stuppy, reveal the structure, forms and functions of botanical subjects, once only accessible to the scientific community.
 This collaboration sought to open up the subject to all, and increase public understanding and support for the conservation work at Kew and the Millennium Seed Bank Partnership, Kew (the largest ex-situ plant conservation project in the world).

 The publications have been sold globally and translated into seven languages.
-Pollen and Fruit are currently in their third editions, and Seeds in its second.
+Pollen and Fruit are currently in their third editions, and Seeds is in its second.
 In 2011 Seeds featured in the list of top 10 botany books in The Times.

 Kesseler’s work has also been the subject of two exhibitions at Kew, and eight images from Seeds have been on permanent display at the Millennium Seed Bank since 2009.
 Bringing colour and imagination to science, these images have found their way into schools, with Primary Science recommending Kesseler’s work as a starting point for teachers in the classroom, and AD magazine (the magazine for National Society for Education in Art and Design) featuring an article by Kesseler, accompanied by a specially designed pull-out poster.